 Step 4: Publish and Share

-When the audio preview sounds correct, click "Done" to return to the main Studio.
-Watch the final video through completely, then click "Publish" to process the new MP4 with the audio overlay.
+Watch the final video through completely, then click "Export Video" to process the new MP4 with the audio overlay.

 In addition to changing up the soundtrack, creators can make other changes to the video.
 You can add subtitles, insert an intro or outro scene, or add a watermark before burning your video all together.

 Kapwing will process the final video with your audio overlay merged into the main soundtrack.
 Then, you'll get the final MP4 file to download and share.
-If you're not signed into a Kapwing account, sign in or sign up using your Google or Facebook account – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final video.
+If you're not signed into a Kapwing account, sign in or sign up using an email – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final video.

 That's how you add an audio overlay to a video using a free online tool!
 I hope that this article helps other YouTubers and Instagrammers telling stories and sharing entertaining content on the internet.
 Please reach out with feedback or ideas for improvement.